JuergenGroll/webproject/README.md

-Freelance Website Development (by codecademy) - Week 4 Project of the week: Tea Cozy - by Juergen Groll (Germany)
+Freelance Website Development (by codecademy) - Week 7 Capstone Project: Colmar Academy - by Juergen Groll (Germany) P.S.: Sorry very much for my bad work!
+I have had only little time to work on the project